HannaTkachenko2204/nodejs-hw-mongodb/README.md

-Branches hw2-mongodb - Creating an application to work with a contacts collection
+Branches hw2-mongodb - Creating a server to work with a contacts collection through HTTP requests (getting data for all contacts or one by id)